NATIVE AMERICAN FOOD PLANTS

 Maize or corn (Zea mays

-used by Dakota, Menominee, Ojibwe, Omaha-Ponca, Pawnee, Potawatomi
+used by Arawak, Dakota, Menominee, Ojibwe, Omaha-Ponca, Papago, Pawnee, Pima, Potawatomi, and throughout Mesoamerica.

 main staple grain used fresh roasted, dried and/or parched and ground into flour/meal